What is Fiscal Cancellation?

 In order to receive a deferment, you must submit all required documents most importantly accept your award by the last day to pay for the term.
 You will then receive an automatic deferment.If you have not accepted your award by the last day to pay for the term you must have an alternate payment arrangement in place by the fee payment deadline.

 Where do I submit a request for my tuition and fees to be billed to a sponsor, agency, or third party?

-You may submit an authorization to bill to the Tuition & Billing Services Office by email at email@example.com , in person, by fax or by mail.
+You may submit an authorization to bill to the Tuition & Billing Services Office by email firstname.lastname@example.org, in person, by fax or by mail.
 Any amount not covered by the agency must be paid by the last day to pay for each term.
 Students failing to pay by the payment deadline may be assessed late fees and/or reinstatement fees.

 What happens if my sponsor or agency does not pay for my tuition and fees?

-If the agency has not paid tuition and fees by the end of the term, you will be required to pay all tuition and fees in full.
+If the agency has not paid tuition and fees, you will be required to pay all tuition and fees in full.

 What is the Family Educational Rights and Privacy Act (FERPA)?

 Once students are enrolled in a postsecondary program educationalinstitutions may not release personally identifiable information or non-directory information about a student without written permission the student if attending a postsecondary institution.
 Form more information please see the following page:http://www.fau.edu/registrar/records/ferpa.php

 I am a parent/guardian/or sponsor, how can I speak with the Controller’s Office about my student’s account?

 Students may give written consent for the release of information to listed parties by completing theConsent to Release Confidential Student Record Information Waiver form.
 Please see form for instructions.